Nike Swim Camp at University of Vermont

-Last season, UVM finished third overall at the America East Championships for the fourth straight year.
-The Catamounts posted a total of eight All-Conference performances and closed the competition with 636.5 points.
+The Catamounts closed the 2016 conference meet with 636.5 points and posted a total of eight All-Conference performances.
 Cournoyer and his staff were named the America East Coaching Staff of the Year for the first time since 2009 and the third time overall.
 Vermont also claimed its first-ever conference title in the 200 free relay with the team of Courtney Gray, Sarah Mantz, Kira Hancock, and Christa Weaver.

-Two years ago, Cournoyer led the Catamounts to their best overall record (8-2) since the 1981-82 season, and guided the team to a third-place finish at the America East Championships with a program-record 662 team points.
-Three Catamounts collected all-conference honors at the championships, and Andie Blaser and Maggie Preston each collected individual titles in the 100 fly and 3-meter dive, respectively.
+Four years ago, Cournoyer led the Catamounts to their best overall record (8-2) since the 1981-82 season, and guided the team to third place at America East with a then program-record 662 team points.
+Three Catamounts collected All-Conference honors at the championships, and Andie Blaser and Maggie Preston each collected individual titles in the 100 fly and 3-meter dive, respectively.

 In 2013-14, Cournoyer guided Vermont to a 7-7 overall record, which included a first-place finish at the six-team Terrier Invitational hosted by Boston University.
 Cournoyer collected his 100th career victory with the Catamounts following a sweep of a tri-meet with CCSU and Merrimack.
-At the America East Championships, the Catamounts scored the second-most points in program history (640) and tied for their best-ever finish at the meet with third.
-Christa Weaver and Ilsa Feierabend collected all-conference honors at the championships.
+At the America East Championships, the Catamounts scored the second-most points in program history (640) and tied for their best-ever finish.
+Christa Weaver and Ilsa Feierabend collected All-Conference honors at the championships.

 Vermont finished with an 8-4 record in 2011-12 and earned a fourth place finish at the America East Championships.
 During the season, sophomore Claudia Etherington posted one of the top-10 fastest times in the 200 backstroke in the nation.